 Business is good and your office is busy — so much so that you’ve had to add more agents to your team.

 And you’ve done just that, finding a new real estate agent ready and excited to join your team.
 It might be a rookie agent with a fresh real estate license, a solid veteran or one of the biggest names in your market.

 Regardless of their credentials, it’s now time for all parties to look ahead and plan for what comes next.
 What do you expect of them?
 What are their ideas?

-And, perhaps most importantly, how can you help them quickly become comfortable in their new surroundings so they can become a valued, productive member of your team?
+And, perhaps most importantly, how do you integrate new real estate agents to your team and help them quickly become comfortable in their new surroundings so they can become a valued, productive member?

 Most offices and/or businesses have a welcome strategy for new hires.
 If you don’t, or are looking to update yours, here are six ways broker/owners can help integrate new agents into their real estate office and/or team.

 Chances are most people in your office were aware a search was going on, whether from internal discussions, a job posting or seeing a few random faces around during the interview process.
 Plus, a current team member or two probably sat in on some of the interviews and discussed some of the prospects’ attributes with coworkers around the water cooler.

 Still, be sure to alert them once you’ve made a decision and let them know when the new hire’s first day will be so all team members are kept in the loop.

 On the new hire’s first day, introduce them to teammates at a team meeting, one by one at their desks or via email.

 2. Public Introduction